2006 Georgia gubernatorial election: Fundraising

 Perdue had more financial resources on hand than Taylor.
-As of the March 31 filing, Perdue reported that he had over $8 million on hand, while Taylor had $4.1 million in reserve.
+As of the March 31 filing, Perdue reported that he had over $8.2 million on hand, while Taylor had $4.2 million in reserve.
 Perdue had the added advantage of facing a weak opponent in Ray McBerry in the primary election, while Cox and Taylor engaged in a bitter struggle for the Democratic nomination.
-Hayes, the Libertarian candidate, reported less than $1,000 on hand, though the September 11 Zogby poll showed him attracting a surprising 8.1 percent of polled voters.
+Garrett Hayes, the Libertarian candidate, reported less than $1,000 on hand, though the October 31 Zogby poll showed him attracting a surprising 9.1 percent of polled voters.

 Advertisements

 A minor controversy developed during the primary campaign over an ad created by Georgians for Truth, a group founded by several prominent Democratic fundraisers.
 The ad criticized Perdue for allegedly failing to pay his taxes for several years before becoming governor, allegations that had been made in the 2002 campaign as well.
 Cox and Taylor, for reasons that are not clear, requested that the group not run the ad, prompting the Georgia Democratic Party chairman, Bobby Kahn, to strongly rebuke the group's members.